govindmaheshwari2/doclens/README.md

 );
 ```

-Or pick a style on `DoclensScreen.scan(...)` without writing a builder:
+Or name a style on `DoclensScreen.scan(...)` and skip the builder entirely:

 ```dart
 final result = await DoclensScreen.scan(